Vote-a-rama: Procedure

 Vote-a-ramas are possible because the Budget Act limits the time for debate but not the "consideration" of all budget measures, which means that every amendment is voted on.
-Nonetheless, amendments are disallowed if they are not germane to the bill (i.e. don't pertain to its subject matter) or violate the Byrd Rule.
+Nonetheless, amendments are disallowed if they are not germane to the bill (i.e. do not pertain to its subject matter) or violate the Byrd Rule.

-In the Senate, for each amendment, its sponsor and a designated opponent each normally have thirty seconds or one minute of speaking time to make their case.
-Thereafter, a ten-minute roll call vote takes place, in which each senator is called on to say how they vote.
+In the Senate, for each amendment, its sponsor and a designated opponent each normally have thirty seconds or one minute of speaking time to make their cases.
+Thereafter, a ten-minute roll call vote takes place.
 The process continues until cloture occurs, which requires a 60-vote supermajority, or until no more senators wish to propose amendments, which can take a considerable time.
 For example, in the 2013 budget process, it took the Senate almost 16 hours to vote on 43 amendments.
 In the reconciliation process, the vote-a-rama is preceded by 24 hours of debate on the reconciliation bill and followed by the final vote.